 Read More

 Sewer line backups and replacements are plumbing nightmares that can be both tedious and expensive.
 Homeowners are obviously responsible for their own residential plumbing, such as a clogged sink drain.
-However, what about problems with the sewer system past your property line, or problems with a sewer line from the house to the street?
+However, what about problems with the sewer system past your property line or problems with a sewer line from the house to the street?
 Basically, you want to know, when is the city responsible for sewer lines and plumbing repair?
-There are some cases where the city or municipality will be held responsible to fix, while others will leave the homeowner responsible.
+There are some cases where the city or municipality will be held responsible for fixing, while others will leave the homeowner responsible.

 Read More